CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 For a deeper understanding of the file management in this phase, please refer to the relevant section in the documentation:<br>
-&#8226 File Management/Output Files/Second Step of Data Analysis.
+&#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii2b---second-step-of-data-analysis">III.2.b) - File Management/Output Files/Second Step of Data Analysis</a></code>
 </p>

 ### VI.1) - Parameters